spk2dc/GeneralAssembly_Archive/4_APIs_and_full_stack/w10d04/instructor_notes/python-classes.md

 Bonus:

-1. Start each account with an additional `overdraftFees` property that starts at zero.
-If a call to `withdraw` ends with the `balance` below zero then `overdraftFees` should be incremented by twenty.
+1. Start each account with an additional `overdraft_fees` property that starts at zero.
+If a call to `withdraw` ends with the `balance` below zero then `overdraft_fees` should be incremented by twenty.
 2. Make a `ChildBankAccount` class that inherits from `BankAccount`.
 The `ChildBankAccount` should override the `withdraw` method so that no overdraft fees are applied.
 Instead, output a message that there are insufficient funds available.